EggsyOnCode/design-patterns/src/main/java/org/structuralPatterns/Decorator/notes.md

 ![img_2.png](img_2.png)

+### Guidelines:
+- the decorator classes will obv extend the decorator
+- decorator chaining how it works?

 > Rememeber that Decorator Class also implements the same interface that base component implements ;in our case the Pizza interface